Godzilla in popular culture: Music

 The American artist Doctor Steel released a song called 'Atomic Superstar' about Godzilla on his album People of Earth in 2002.
 In 2003, the British singer Siouxsie Sioux released the album Hái! with her band The Creatures; the album had a Japanese theme with a song dedicated to the monster, simply titled "Godzilla!".
 The record label Shifty issued the compilation album Destroysall with 15 songs from 15 bands, ranging from hardcore punk to doom-laden death metal.
 Not all of the songs are dedicated to Godzilla, but all do appear connected to monsters from Toho Studios.
 Fittingly, the disc was released on August 1, 2003, the 35th anniversary of the Japanese release of Destroy All Monsters.

 King Geedorah (a.k.a.
-MF DOOM) released Take Me to Your Leader, a hip-hop album featuring guests from the group Monsta Island Czars, another Godzilla-themed hip-hop group.
+MF Doom) released Take Me to Your Leader, a hip-hop album featuring guests from the group Monsta Island Czars, another Godzilla-themed hip-hop group.
 These albums include multiple Godzilla samples throughout the series.
 Taiwanese American electronic musician Mochipet released the EP Godzilla Rehab Center on August 21, 2012, featuring songs named after monsters in the series including Gigan, King Ghidorah, Moguera and Hedorah.

 In 2019, American rock band Think Sanity released their debut album featuring songs based on Godzilla, Mothra, and Hedorah.
 The songs are titled "Sad Kaiju", "Mothra", and "Sludge", respectively.
 The monsters are also mentioned by name on the track "News at Six" in which they are comically described by newscaster Chip Bentley as destroying a nearby town.
 The band has mentioned in interviews that they have also written songs based on Biollante, King Ghidorah, and Rodan as well.

+Also in 2019, pop punk band Benny And The No-Goods released their song, “Gojira,” on the album “Nothing’s Cool.”